Conor94/nuget-packages/README.md

 Generic data access object (DAO) for SQLite and SQL.

 **Important note:** There is a known issue with this package when adding it as a reference.
 Refer to [Known Issues](#genericdao) for information about resolving it.

+This package is not currently complete.
+The features and improvements that still need to be implemented for this package are listed below:
+- [ ] Support for SQL operators BETWEEN and IN.
+- [ ] Support for OR between statements in a where clause.
+Currently all where statements are compared with AND (e.g. statement1 AND statement2 AND statement3).
+- [ ] More efficient way to create WHERE and SET statements when they both need to be used in a query.